JayanthJammula/Multi-Layer-Activation-Clustering-for-Backdoor-Attack-Detection/ReadMe.md

 ### Usage

-Create an attack (1SC attack with pattern B in our paper) by
+Create an attack (1SC attack with pattern B) by

 ```
 python attack_crafting.py